Northern Edition

 How history guru Scott Mathie is sharpening Edinburgh's swords

-1 hour ago
+1 month ago

 For much of last season, Edinburgh were portrayed as a blunt instrument.
 A team with sharp saws in their toolbox, who only ever seemed to plump for the mallet.
 Glasgow, their swashbuckling champion foes, won just two more URC matches yet finished six places and 16 points above them on the log.
 Three teams in the league scored fewer tries.
 Only one, the perennially toiling Dragons, gained fewer try bonus points.
 Even allowing for injuries, mandatory rest periods and international lay-offs, an expensively compiled squad of Test regulars did not add up to the sum of its parts.

 Enter Scott Mathie.
-A vibrant Durbanite with a bold career path and eclectic set of interests, he was parachuted into the Scottish capital via a labyrinthine slog of long-haul flights, infant children and a savaged body clock four weeks before the season started.
+A vibrant Durbanite with a bold career path and eclectic set of interests.
+He was parachuted into the Scottish capital via a labyrinthine slog of long-haul flights, infant children and a savaged body clock four weeks before the season started.
 A long-time confidant of Sean Everitt, the attack coach was on his way to a second straight MLR title in charge of the New England Free Jacks while trying to negotiate his contract and move his life across the Atlantic.

 Scott Mathie arrived in Edinburgh from New England during August (Photo by Ewan Bootman/SNS Group/Edinburgh Rugby)